fuzzuf/fuzzuf/docs/algorithms/aflplusplus/algorithm_en.md

 [https://github.com/AFLplusplus/AFLplusplus](https://github.com/AFLplusplus/AFLplusplus)

-AFLplusplus[^woot20] is a superior fork to Google's (Michael Zalewski's) AFL, originally began as a collection of patches applicable to AFL v2.52b, which had become inactive at then.
+AFLplusplus[^woot20] is a superior fork to Google's (Michał Zalewski's) AFL, originally began as a collection of patches applicable to AFL v2.52b, which had become inactive at then.

 After Zalewski released AFL v2.52b in 2017 and stopped updating, lots of community-provided patches have been published for fixes and enhancements (e.g. llvm-mode fixes and qemu-mode optimization).
 However, some of them conflicted when applied together since they are based on the same origin, and sometimes tried to overwrite the same line.
-Marc Heuse started merging them into one single repository as AFLplusplus in 2019 with Michael Böhme's AFLFast patch[^group-uqRFf7rmCQAJ] [^group-jSNsWNmPCAAJ].
+Marc Heuse started merging them into one single repository as AFLplusplus in 2019 with Marcel Böhme's AFLFast patch[^group-uqRFf7rmCQAJ] [^group-jSNsWNmPCAAJ].

 As it got updated, Heuse and developer team did not only enhanced existing features, but also adopted new ones including multi-architecture support, more ways to perform binary-only fuzzing, new mutators and instrumentations proposed in academic papers, and so on.